DeplanckeLab/ASAP/README.md

 To access the online tool: <a href="https://asap.epfl.ch">https://asap.epfl.ch</a>.

 Here are the source codes used on the server to run the different tools available on <a href="https://asap.epfl.ch">ASAP</a>.
-Currently, this code is running on the BETA version of ASAP, but the original website is still accessible <a href="https://asap.epfl.ch">here</a>.

 Mostly, this is composed of:
 - R & Python scripts (for most of the tools)